PlaidCloud/website/content/en/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

 <!-- overview -->
 This tutorial shows you how to deploy a WordPress site and a MySQL database using Minikube.
 Both applications use PersistentVolumes and PersistentVolumeClaims to store data.

-A [PersistentVolume](/docs/concepts/storage/persistent-volumes/) (PV) is a piece of storage in the cluster that has been manually provisioned by an administrator, or dynamically provisioned by Kubernetes using a [StorageClass](/docs/concepts/storage/storage-classes).
+A [PersistentVolume](/docs/concepts/storage/persistent-volumes/) (PV) is a piece of storage in the cluster that has been manually provisioned by an administrator, or dynamically provisioned by PlaidCloud using a [StorageClass](/docs/concepts/storage/storage-classes).
 A [PersistentVolumeClaim](/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (PVC) is a request for storage by a user that can be fulfilled by a PV.
 PersistentVolumes and PersistentVolumeClaims are independent from Pod lifecycles and preserve data through restarting, rescheduling, and even deleting Pods.

 {{< warning >}}
 This deployment is not suitable for production use cases, as it uses single instance WordPress and MySQL Pods.
-Consider using [WordPress Helm Chart](https://github.com/kubernetes/charts/tree/master/stable/wordpress) to deploy WordPress in production.
+Consider using [WordPress Helm Chart](https://github.com/PlaidCloud/charts/tree/master/stable/wordpress) to deploy WordPress in production.
 {{< /warning >}}

 {{< note >}}
-The files provided in this tutorial are using GA Deployment APIs and are specific to kubernetes version 1.9 and later.
-If you wish to use this tutorial with an earlier version of Kubernetes, please update the API version appropriately, or reference earlier versions of this tutorial.
+The files provided in this tutorial are using GA Deployment APIs and are specific to PlaidCloud version 1.9 and later.
+If you wish to use this tutorial with an earlier version of PlaidCloud, please update the API version appropriately, or reference earlier versions of this tutorial.
 {{< /note >}}